-PURPOSE: Small insurance companies have enjoyed tax advantages for more than a century, dating back to a time when tax-exempt fraternal beneficiary societies provided life insurance to about 30 percent of the population.
+PURPOSE: Small insurance companies have enjoyed tax advantages for more than a century, dating back to a time when tax-exempt fraternal organizations provided life insurance to about 30 percent of the population.
 The Congressional Research Service states that, "These provisions may have been included to encourage formation of small insurance companies to serve specific groups of individuals or firms that could not easily obtain insurance through existing insurers."

 IMPACT: Due to this provision, "Some very small non-life insurance companies are exempted from taxation entirely, while slightly larger non-life insurance companies may choose a potentially advantageous tax status instead of being taxed at the regular corporate tax rate of 34 percent."
-It is difficult to determine how the benefits of the deduction are distributed because "ownership of some of these companies may be widely dispersed.
+It is difficult to determine how the benefits of the deduction are distributed because, "(O)wnership of some of these companies may be widely dispersed.
 Competitive pressures may force companies to pass some of these benefits on to insurance policyholders via lower premiums.
 In other cases, a set of companies may set up a 'captive' or 'minicaptive' insurance company, which provides insurance policies in exchange for premiums.
 In these cases, stakeholders in the parent companies benefit from the tax exemption."

-Still, CRS notes that the deduction violates economic principles and creates costs for society as a whole.
+CRS notes that the deduction violates economic principles and creates costs for society as a whole.
 First, "The principle of basing taxes on the ability to pay, often put forth as a requisite of an equitable and fair tax system, does not justify reducing taxes on business income for firms below a certain size."
 In addition, "Imposing lower tax rates on smaller firms distorts the efficient allocation of resources, since it offers a cost advantage based on size and not economic performance.
 This tax reduction serves no simplification purpose, since it requires an additional set of computations and some complex rules to prevent abuses."
-309

-110. Apportionment of research and development expenses for determining foreign tax credits
+111. Apportionment of research and development expenses for determining foreign tax credits

 Internal Revenue Code Sections: 861-863 and 904 (also see IRS Regulation 1.861-17)

+Federal Law Sunset Date: None

+Year Enacted in Federal Law: 1977

-(Dollars in thousands) FY 2012 FY 2013 FY 2014 FY 2015 Corporate Income Tax Loss \$259 \$259 \$259 \$259 Personal Income Tax Loss \$0 \$0 \$0 \$0 Total \$259 \$259 \$259 \$259
+(Dollars in thousands) FY 2014 FY 2015 FY 2016 FY 2017 Corporate Income Tax Loss \$290 \$290 \$232 \$174 Personal Income Tax Loss \$0 \$0 \$0 \$0 Total \$290 \$290 \$232 \$174